ascdso2020/ascllc-itc-Claude-Skills-Governance-Risk-and-Compliance/README.md

 ### Requesting New Skills

 Have a compliance framework not covered here?
 Open a GitHub issue with the tag `skill-request` and describe the framework, your use case, and the audience it would serve.
 Community suggestions are welcome for frameworks such as NIST CSF, PCI DSS, CCPA, SOX, CMMC, and others.

-### Contributing

-Contributions are welcome and encouraged.
-To contribute:

-1. **Fork** this repository and create a new branch for your changes.
-2. **For skill improvements** — edit the relevant skill's `SKILL.md` or reference files.
-Follow the existing structure: YAML frontmatter, a routing/trigger section, and modular reference files.
-3. **For new skills** — use the [Claude Skill Creator](https://claude.ai) to build your skill using the same progressive disclosure pattern (a lean `SKILL.md` + reference files loaded on demand).
-4. **Cite your sources** — all regulatory content must be traceable to official sources (ISO standards, NIST publications, official regulatory text, agency guidance documents).
-5. Submit a **Pull Request** with a clear description of what changed and why.

-### Guidelines

-- Keep `SKILL.md` focused and under ~500 lines.
-Offload detailed reference content to separate files in a `references/` folder.
-- All compliance assertions must cite the governing clause, article, or control ID.
-- Skills should include a disclaimer that outputs are informational guidance, not legal advice.
-- Avoid paraphrasing regulatory text in ways that alter its meaning.
-Where possible, use the authoritative language directly.

 ---